Tetrahydrocannabivarin

 Tetrahydrocannabivarin (THCV, THV, O-4394, GWP42004) is a homologue of tetrahydrocannabinol (THC) having a propyl (3-carbon) side chain instead of pentyl (5-carbon), making it non-psychoactive in lower doses.
 It has been shown to exhibit neuroprotective activity, appetite suppression, glycemic control and reduced side effects compared to THC, making it a potential treatment for management of obesity and diabetes.
 THCV was studied by Roger Adams as early as 1942.

-Natural occurrence

 THCV is prevalent in certain central Asian and southern African strains of Cannabis.